MakeCentsGaming/Souled_Out_BO3/README.md

 Radiant:
-	Add as many soul collector prefabs as you like
+	Add as many soul collector prefabs as you like (the caps are part of the souled_out prefab)

 For multiple systems: